Markovian dynamics of concurrent systems: Uniform measures

-We shall now study an inversion formula, which extends to actions of trace monoids the first M\"obius inversion formula valid for trace monoids (\S~\ref{sec:first-mobi-invers}).
+We shall now study an inversion formula, which extends to concurrent systems the first M\"obius inversion formula valid for trace monoids (\S~\ref{sec:first-mobi-invers}).
 It will justify the term of ``root'' for~$t_0$\,.